 This is a degenerative disease that affects the brain.
 It's the most common form of dementia.
 It generally affects people aged 65 years or older.
 But in a small percentage of people, it develops earlier.

 The cause of Alzheimer's disease is not fully understood.
-It may develop as a result of several factors.
+It may develop because of several factors.
 Genetics, lifestyle and environment may all play a role.
 Alzheimer's causes changes within the brain.
-There is an abnormal buildup of specific proteins.
-And the brain shrinks.
+There is an abnormal buildup of specific proteins. and the brain shrinks.

-There is not cure for Alzheimer's, but medications can help slow its effect on the brain.
-Supportive care is important for a person who has this disease.
+There is no cure for Alzheimer's, but medications can help slow its effect on the brain.
+Supportive care, like from an Alzheimer’s neurologist is important for a person who has this disease.
 A healthcare provider can help create a care plan that is right for your needs.